pion/webrtc/examples/play-from-disk/README.md

 1. Paste the SessionDescription into a file.
 1. Run `play-from-disk < my_file`

-### Input play-from-disk's SessionDescription into your browser
+### Input play-from-disk's Session Description into your browser
-Copy the text that `play-from-disk` just emitted and copy into second text area
+Copy the text that `play-from-disk` just emitted and copy into the second text area in the jsfiddle

 ### Hit 'Start Session' in jsfiddle, enjoy your video!
 A video should start playing in your browser above the input boxes. `play-from-disk` will exit when the file reaches the end